masterraf21/microservices-demo/src/adservice2/README.md

 `curl http://localhost:9555/ads/vintage` should return  a JSON payload with an array containing all the ads from a category (having the same tag)

 It's the clients role to filter/order the ad it needs.

+### /healthz

+`curl http://localhost:9555/healthz` should return 200 OK or 503 FAIL if the `startDelay` time is not overdue